Lipiu/proiect-practica/README.md

 ##

-## Tools you need in order to use/contribute this project:
+## Tools you need in order to use/contribute to this project:

 - **Git**
   - from [here](https://git-scm.com/downloads) you can install git.